 ARTICLE 3.
 APPOINTMENT OF MINOR OFFICERS - CONSENT AGENDA

-The Town of Southwick voted to instruct the Select Board to appoint minor officers or to take any other action relative thereon.
+To see if the Town will vote to instruct the Select Board to appoint minor officers or to take any other action relative thereon.

 ARTICLE 4.
 SELL OR TRADE OBSOLETE EQUIPMENT - CONSENT AGENDA